prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 nitrogen and phosphorous from returning to the soil through human and animal waste as well as unharvested plant matter.
 A similar metabolic metaphor appears in the strange form of Annixter’s compulsive eating of prunes to aid a disrupted digestive system.
-It is a repeated fact about Annixter, one that receives the most emphasis when his farming techniques are being discussed, and which is simply too strange to mean nothing at all.
+This prune-eating is a repeated fact about Annixter, one that receives the most emphasis when his farming techniques are being discussed, and which is simply too strange to mean nothing at all.
 Furthermore, digestive imagery links his "genius" to his farming